martin-brennan/martin-brennan.com/_posts/2012-07-26-the-beginning.md

   - Introduction
   - Martin Brennan
 ---
 I suppose the best way to start off this blog is with some introductions.
 I’m Martin Brennan, and I’m a web developer based in Brisbane, Queensland which is in the lovely nation of Australia.
 I love web development, reading, writing and imbibing.
 But enough about me for now.
-Let&#8217;s get into it!
+Let’s get into it!

 <!--more-->